5 Fried Foods to Eat in Rome

 Mozzarella in Carrozza

-This is just a selection of the huge array of fabulous fried foods available in Rome.
-Also look out for fritto misto (battered fried vegetables or fish), mozzarelline (small balls of deep-fried mozzarella), crochette di patate (potato croquettes), and arancini (filled fried rice balls from Sicily).
+These are just a few examples of the incredible fried foods available in Rome.
+Be sure to also look out for fritto misto (battered fried vegetables or fish), mozzarelline (small balls of fried mozzarella), crochette di patate (potato croquettes), and arancini (filled fried rice balls from Sicily).